 4. Hot glue the rest of the heart together.

 You could also sew this heart together as well, but I love a “no-sew” option!

-Supplies for Heart Healthy Poster Board:
+2. Make a Heart Healthy Poster Board:

 - white poster board

 - printed out sheets of “healthy” exercises – optional

 - red paper and scissors

 1. I divided it up into 9 squares, just with a red marker.